An award-winning partnership which has identified 1,046 cases of tree pest and disease across the UK is set to continue.

 Dr Joan Webber, Principal Pathologist at Forest Research, added: “Observatree’s network of trained volunteers gives Forest Research’s scientists many more eyes on the lookout for new threats to tree health.
 They provide quality reports that let our experts focus on the most urgent cases.”

-By focusing on pests and diseases which are of highest concern, the volunteers support Government agencies such as Forest Research and the Forestry Commission, enabling them to take appropriate action at locations of significance identified by the volunteers and tree health professionals, as quickly as possible.
+By focusing on pests and diseases which are of the highest concern, the volunteers support Government agencies such as Forest Research and the Forestry Commission, enabling them to take appropriate action at locations of significance identified by the volunteers and tree health professionals, as quickly as possible.

 Two volunteer roles were created: the Tree Health Surveyors help spot the presence of specific pests and diseases on common tree species, and the Tree Health Triage Verifiers collect additional information for tree disease records submitted through Tree Alert by the public and Tree Health Surveyors.